Five-Hour Skyline Drive Through Shenandoah National Park Offers Awe and Opportunity for Reflection

 I later learned these were Eastern Tiger Swallowtails, Virginia’s state insect.
 The first known drawing of a North America butterfly was of this species, created in 1587 during Sir Walter Raleigh’s third expedition here.
 The artist named his drawing “Mamankanois,” believed to be the Native American word for “butterfly.”

 Feeling like Bambi, I followed the procession of darting, brightly-colored creatures into the woods, past bushes bursting with white blossoms.
-I heard the sound of rushing water become louder and louder and then entered a clearing through which a brook coursed, swollen with recent heavy rains.
+I heard the sound of rushing water becomes louder and louder and then entered a clearing through which a brook coursed, swollen with recent heavy rains.
 The sweet smell of spring blooms was replaced by the pungent odor of wet earth, another equally welcome scent of the new season, long-awaited after a brutal winter.
 I stood there for a long time, my senses soaking up the tranquility.
 My reverie was interrupted by two butterflies alighting on my arm, and it was with reluctance that I turned down the path and back to my car.

 Eastern Tiger Swallowtails are usually solitary; adults are known to fly high above the ground, usually seen above the tree canopy.
 During courtship, males and females fly about each other prior to landing and mating, with the male releasing perfume-like pheromones to entice the female—perhaps a factor in the grove’s heavily perfumed air.
 Despite attempts to capture the scores of swallowtails in flight with my camera, my techniques were not adequate to the task of recording the enchanting but erratic motion.
 I had to be content with the moment and trust in my ability to remember it without preserving it on film.